Dream come true or junk mail? How to tell if that preapproved loan offer is too good to be true.

 - “100% guarantee” There’s no such thing as guaranteed approval.
 Too many variables can change between when you actually apply for a loan and when you receive an offer.
 Lenders that advertise this are trying to get you to take out a loan, often with high interest rates and unbearably large fees.

 - Upfront fees.
 If a lender requires you to make payments upfront, it’s a huge red flag.
 There’s never a time where you’ll need to give your credit card information to make a payment before you get funded.

 - Requests cash payments.
 Similar to charging upfront fees, a lender stating that you can only pay with cash, money transfers or gift cards is likely running a scam.
 These are untraceable, and you may not be able to get your money back once you’ve been scammed.

 - Urgency.
 Anytime there’s a rush to get you to apply, take extra time to research it.
 Scammers will try to push you through the loan process as quickly as possible so you don’t have time to determine if something is off.

 - Hard-to-find or no contact information.
 Even online lenders have physical addresses and customer service phone numbers.
 If a lender hasn’t listed a company address or their customer service line isn’t working, skip it and seek another loan.

 - Unsecured website.
 If the website you’re accessing isn’t secure, be extremely cautions.
 Some form of encryption is industry standard to keep your information safe.
 This may not be a lender scam, but hackers can easily take your personal information if a website isn’t secure.

 Online offerMerle found an offer for a preapproved loan in his email.
-The loan amount was for up to $10,000, which would cover his backyard renovations with money left over.
+The loan amount was for $10,000, which would cover his backyard renovations with money left over.
 He was tempted to apply right away but knew it would be better to research first.

 What to look for in a legit preapproval offer